florin-postelnicu/Deck-of-Cards-/README.md

              class FoolHand : It has only remove_matches() method.
 The objective is to remove the cards having the same                                   color( both red,or both black) and the same rank.

+cards10.py : An attempt to create a class GoolGame(CradGame) to control a full game, for some players.
+             There is still some work to be done.

+cards11.py : A two player game , between computer and a human player.
+This game is created by TAHAKHALDI (github)